genshin-base/main-site/data/translated/builds/en.md

 Prioritize Viridescent Venerer over the other 2 +18% ATK sets if there are external ATK% buff sources on your team.

+**Regarding Artifact Main Stats**

+Anemo DMG% goblets are recommended for Xiao.
+ATK% goblets serve as a good alternative for him.

 # === characters.#xingqiu.credits ===